spiral/docs/docs/en/cycle/configuration.md

 ];
 ```

-You can exclude `Spiral\Cycle\Bootloader\BridgeBootloader` bootloader and select only needed bootloaders by writing them
+You can exclude `Spiral\Cycle\Bootloader\BridgeBootloader` bootloader and select only the necessary bootloaders by writing them
 separately.

 ```php